sanfordstaab/programingClass/matrix/assignment1.md

 ```
 Make sure to only call this function if the + operator is specified.
 Take the output of this function, use `JSON.stringify()` to turn it into a string
-and place it into the innerText of the `"spnOutput"` control.
+and place it into the innerText of the `"divOutput"` control.

 ---
 - [14] Implement the '-' operator: same as the '+' one but each value within the vector is subtracted.